WordPress/gutenberg/readme.txt

 ### Early Access

 Are you a tech-savvy early adopter who likes testing bleeding-edge and experimental features, and isn’t afraid to tinker with features that are still in active development?
-If so, this beta plugin gives you access to the latest features for block and full site editing, as well as a peek into what’s to come for the WordPress editor.
+If so, this beta plugin gives you access to the latest Gutenberg features for block and full site editing, as well as a peek into what’s to come.

 ### Contributors Wanted